-- A. The presence of a friction ridge print on an item of evidence indicates contact was made between the source and the item. - B. The presence of a friction ridge print alone does not necessarily indicate the significance of the contact or the time frame during which the contact occurred.

-2 Source refers to the area of friction ridge skin.
+- A. The presence of a friction ridge print on an item of evidence indicates contact was made between the source and the item. - B. The presence of a friction ridge print alone does not necessarily indicate the significance of the contact or the time frame during which the contact occurred. - C. Due to a variety of factors, the recovery of friction ridge prints on items of evidence is not always successful.